 In May 2006, the original MiVivienda program was terminated.
 However, local banks (with government approval) launched a similar project, known as MiVivienda2, to which proprietary funds contribute.
 In addition, in March 2007, BCP created a new program financed by the government called Mi Hogar, which targeted people with a lower income profile.
 The conditions of the new program are almost identical to those of the first MiVivienda program, except that all financing is in local currency.
-In June 2009, the Peruvian government re-launched the MiVivienda program with the objective of financing mortgages between S/.53,900 and S/.269,500 using government funds (the government offers guarantees to the lending bank or financial institution through Corporación Financiena de Desarrollo S.A., COFIDE).
-In 2014, nearly 9,452 MiVivienda loans were sold through BCP.
+In June 2009, the Peruvian government re-launched the MiVivienda program with the objective of financing mortgages between S/.53,900 and S/.269,500 using government funds (the government offers guarantees to the lending bank or financial institution through Corporación Financiera de Desarrollo S.A., COFIDE).
+In 2014, nearly 9,452 MiVivienda loans were sold throughout the Peruvian banking system, 26% of them were sold through BCP.